as-tx/posts-viewed-recently/readme.txt

 == Changelog ==

+= 1.2 =
+* plugin updated to show post date in format as set in WordPress setting

 = 1.1 =
 * Bugfix: Posts Viewed Recently in sidebar and current post were displaying same publish date.
 Issue fixed